Angelix1/WhyDoQuantumUnicornsCodeCosmicToastersWhileJellyfishPoliticiansFight4SeaweedAndRoboBananasRights/README.md

       // This is fine
 ```

-Similarly..... `WQCUCCTWJPFAARBAR` also features AI, which stands for Automatic-Insertion.<br>
+Similarly..... `QuantumCodeUnicorn` also features AI, which stands for Automatic-Insertion.<br>
-If you forget to finish your code, `WQCUCCTWJPFAARBAR` will auto-complete the whole thing!
+If you forget to finish your code, `QuantumCodeUnicorn` will auto-complete the whole thing!

 ```java
 print( // This is probably fine